JuergenGutsch/blog/_source/_posts/2019-04-29-customizing-aspnetcore-12-hosting.md

 ### HTTP.sys

-Did you know that there is another hosting option?
+Do you know that there is another hosting option?
 A different web server implementation?
 It is [HTTP.sys](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/httpsys).
-This is a pretty mature library deep within Windows that can be used to host your application.
+This is a pretty mature library deep within Windows that can be used to host your ASP.NET COre application.

 ~~~ csharp
 .UseHttpSys(options =>